NiklasBrinkmann102/study-planner-automation/README.md

 -   Distributing study time efficiently across available slots.
 -   Adapting the plan based on the total available time versus the estimated required time.

+## Improvements
+- [] Kalender on page 3 show, the right month (now it always starts with the at the moment month, but should start with first learning day)